Miami Cancer Misdiagnosis Lawyer

-Colonoscopies look for any abnormal polyps or growths, while other tests such as fecal occult blood looks for a microscopic presence of blood in the stool, which can be indicative of colorectal cancer or of other conditions.
-People who are at an average risk for colorectal cancer should begin colorectal screening examinations at the age of 45, while people with known risk factors may begin having colonoscopies at a younger age.
+Colonoscopies look for any abnormal polyps or growths.
+In contrast, other tests such as fecal occult blood look for a microscopic presence of blood in the stool, which can be indicative of colorectal cancer or of other conditions.
+People who are at average risk for colorectal cancer should begin colorectal screening examinations at the age of 45, while people with known risk factors should begin having colonoscopies at a younger age.

 Lung Cancer is a commonly diagnosed cancer in the United States, with approximately 17,068 cases reported in 2017 in Florida alone.
-As the name suggests, lung cancer arises in the lungs, but has a propensity to spread to other areas of the body, such as the brain, liver, and bones.
-The two most common types of lung cancer include small cell lung cancer, and non-small cell lung cancer, with small cell lung cancer typically acting more aggressively.
+As the name suggests, lung cancer arises in the lungs but can spread to other areas of the body, such as the brain, liver, and bones.
+The two most common types of lung cancer include small cell lung cancer and non-small cell lung cancer, with small cell lung cancer typically acting more aggressively.

-The overall prognosis for patients with lung cancer tends to vary and is based on the type of lung cancer, and whether or not it has spread to other sites in the body.
-People who are diagnosed with NSCLC have a 63% survival rate if it is found before it has spread, while people diagnosed with SCLC have only a 27% chance for survival if the cancer is localized at diagnosis, making early diagnosis vital.
+The overall prognosis for patients with lung cancer tends to vary depending on the type of lung cancer and whether it has spread.
+People diagnosed with NSCLC have a 63% survival rate if it is found before it has spread.
+In comparison, people diagnosed with SCLC have only a 27% chance for survival if the cancer is localized at diagnosis, making early diagnosis vital.

 - Failure to identify the presence of lung cancer on CT scan or other imaging modalities

-- Observer error, meaning the radiologist reviews the scan, but feels that the tumor or lung nodules are actually something benign when they are in fact malignant
+- Observer error, meaning the radiologist reviews the scan but feels that the tumor or lung nodules are something benign when they are in fact, malignant

-- Scanning errors, leading to the missed presence of of a tumor
+- Scanning errors, leading to the missed presence of a tumor

-- “Loss of interest” – this refers to radiologists who may identify other abnormalities (i.e. pleural effusion), which may therefore lead them to missing a tumor as they believe they have already identified the abnormality
+- “Loss of interest” – this refers to radiologists who may identify other abnormalities (i.e., pleural effusion), which may therefore lead them to miss a tumor as they believe they have already identified the abnormality

-- Tumor characteristics – certain tumor characteristics may make it more difficult to identify the presence of lung cancer on imaging
+- Tumor characteristics – specific tumor characteristics may make it more challenging to identify the presence of lung cancer on imaging

 There are many different types of cancers, including the types mentioned above.
-As mentioned, early detection is key, and a misdiagnosis can be the difference between life and death.
-While breast, colorectal, and lung cancers are sadly misdiagnosed, there are many others types of cancers that are commonly misdiagnosed, including the following:
+As mentioned, early detection is critical, and a misdiagnosis can be the difference between life and death.
+While breast, colorectal, and lung cancers are sadly misdiagnosed, there are many other types of cancers that are commonly misdiagnosed, including the following:

 - Prostate cancer